Kyle Moore-Brown: Coaching career

 After the original Arena Football League suspended operations following the 2008 season, Moore-Brown became the assistant head coach of the La Crosse Spartans, an Indoor Football League team that began play in 2010.
 In 2011, he became the head coach of the La Crosse Spartans when his brother Gilbert Brown stepped away from the team for personal reasons.
 Moore-Brown returned to the AFL in 2013 when he was named the offensive and defensive line coach for the Iowa Barnstormers.
 In 2014, Moore-Brown accepted the offensive line coach position with the Pittsburgh Power.

+On September 26, 2025, Moore-Brown was announced as the Head Coach for the newly rebranded New Mexico Chupacabras of the IFL.